 Brazil became a Party to the WHO Framework Convention on Tobacco Control on February 4, 2006.

-Smoke Free Places: Smoking is prohibited in all enclosed public places and in enclosed workplaces with more than one worker.
+Smoking is prohibited in nearly all enclosed public places and in enclosed workplaces with more than one worker.
 Smoking is prohibited in aircraft and vehicles of public transportation.
-However, it is unclear whether public transport includes trains and taxis.
 Subnational jurisdictions are permitted to enact more stringent smoke free laws.

-Tobacco Packaging and Labeling: The law requires the display of a set of 9 graphic health warnings covering 100 percent of the backside and 100 percent of one side of the packages.
-The warnings must be changed at least every 5 months.
-Beginning in January 2016, an additional text warning must cover 30 percent of the lower part of the front side of the packages.
-Misleading terms such as “light” and “low tar” are prohibited on tobacco packaging, but other misleading packaging (e.g., colors, numbers, and symbols) is not prohibited.
+The law requires the display of a set of nine pictorial health warnings covering 100 percent of the back of the packages.
+The warnings must rotate.
+An additional text warning must cover 30 percent of the lower part of the front of the packages, and a qualitative constituents and emissions statement must cover 75 percent of one lateral side.
+Misleading terms are prohibited on tobacco packaging, but other misleading packaging (e.g., colors, numbers) is not prohibited.

 Administrative Order No. 713 (April 17, 2012) contains ethical guidelines adopted by Brazil’s national tobacco control commission, the National Comissão da Convenção Implementação or Control-Quadro to do Snuff e seus Protocols (CONICQ), which regulates certain conflicts of interest, CONICQ-tobacco industry interactions, participation of government servants in events sponsored by industry, and employment proposals, among other things.